stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

    On Sherlock, the preferred method for running AlphaFold 3 is from an Apptainer container.
-The Apptainer definition file (`af3.def`) SRC provides is modified from the Docker file that Google DeepMind's publishes with AlphaFold 3.
-SRC's definition file takes into account the heterogeneity of the Sherlock cluster, and provides logic to determine which environment variables need to be set based on the compute capability of the available GPU.
+The Apptainer definition file (`af3.def`) SRC provides is modified from the Docker file that Google DeepMind publishes with AlphaFold 3.
+The definition file we provide takes into account the heterogeneity of the Sherlock cluster, and provides logic to determine which environment variables need to be set based on the compute capability of the available GPU.

    AlphaFold 3 reads and write to several directories during runtime such as `af_input`, `af_output`, `af3_model`, and `af3_db` directories.
 In order to